Patchier/Big-Warden/README.md

 4. Paste the copied .erfs into that folder.

-5. Find the equivalent of your Stock Games\packages\core_ep1 directory.
+5. Find the equivalent of your Big Warden\Stock Game\packages\core_ep1 directory.

 6. Copy the texture folder.

 7. Paste the copied folder into the Documents\BioWare\Dragon Age\AddIns\gxa_res_to_core\core directory.

-8. Find the equivalent of your Stock Games\packages\core_ep1\audio\sound directory.
+8. Find the equivalent of your Big Warden\Stock Game\packages\core_ep1\audio\sound directory.

 9. Copy the three vfx_spells files.